llogiq/llogiq.github.io/_posts/2016-06-24-overflower.md

 interrupt handlers (where you may not panic at all).

-Also it lends itself to experiments like "what if that code used saturating arithmetic?", which are a fun way to spend the time, for some damittedly rather improbable definition of fun. :-)
+Also it lends itself to experiments like "what if that code used saturating arithmetic?", which are a fun way to spend the time, for some admittedly rather improbable definition of fun. :-)

 ### Implementation